 Most car accident victims can benefit from legal help rather than trying to take on their case alone.
 What makes many people hesitate to get representation (or fail to get it at all) is the fear of how much it will cost.
-If you have wondered, “How much do car accident lawyers charge in Georgia?”, this article will give you an idea of what to expect.

 How Do Car Accident Lawyers Charge For Their Services in Georgia?

 Most personal injury lawyers in Georgia work on what’s called a “contingency fee basis.”
-A contingency is an amount of money the lawyer receives only if they win your case.
+A contingency is the amount of money the lawyer receives only if they win your case.
 This works well for a few main reasons:

 - It does not require the injury victim to pay anything upfront (and thus not adding any additional monetary stress to their situation).